 Any licensed waste contractor can remove the waste

 Are there any authorised gypsy transit sites or temporary stopping places locally?

 There are currently transit sites at Boulton Road, Smethwick and Proctor Street in Nechells, Birmingham.

-Dudley’s Budden Road site is due to open in August 2020 and work is due to start at our site in Gorsebrook Road in September, with an opening date of January 2021.
+Dudley’s Budden Road site opened in August 2020 and our site in Gorsebrook Road is planned to open in early 2021.